binfnstats/CDR-Classification/README.md

     reg_aladin -flo PATH_TO_YOUR_MRI -ref PATH_TO_MNI_FILE -res OUTPUT_MRI_PATH
     ```
     Be sure to replace `PATH_TO_YOUR_MRI` with the path to your MRI file, `PATH_TO_MNI_FILE` path to the MNI file you downloaded, and `OUTPUT_MRI_PATH` location where the registered MRI should be saved.
+2. Download the model from [TODO AddPLACEHOLDER].
-2. To classify the MRI, follow one of the following two options.
+3. To classify the MRI, follow one of the following two options.

 ### Option 1: Use command line
-1. Download the model from [TODO AddPLACEHOLDER].
-2. To predict CDR from MRI, age, and sex, run the command:
+To predict CDR from MRI, age, and sex, run the command:
 ```
 python predict.py MODEL_PATH IMAGE_PATH AGE SEX
 ```